T-Dynamos/t-dynamos.github.io/_posts/2024-03-28-uvloop-recipe.md

 # Creating recipe for `uvloop`

 Hi!
-Today we will try to create a p4a recipe for [uvloop](https://github.com/MagicStack/uvloop).
+Today we will try to cook a p4a recipe for [uvloop](https://github.com/MagicStack/uvloop).
 Today As usual I was checking `python-for-android`'s github and found [this issue](https://github.com/kivy/python-for-android/issues/2997).
 OP was requesting for `uvloop` recipe, saying "*improved the performance...*" so I thought to give it a try.